 Cheesemaking in North Yorkshire is thought to have originated in the 11th Century when Cistercian monks settled in local abbeys, bringing with them their French cheese recipes.
 On passing their knowledge to local farmers, Swaledale cheese was created.
 Following the decline of cheese production in North Yorkshire through the 1980s, Swaledale Cheese company is now one of only a handful of dairies in the area.

-You’ll be getting a light and zesty Dale cheese who’s firmer and more natural rind adds to the flavour.
+Flavour Profile: You’ll be getting light and zesty Dale cheese whose firmer and more natural rind adds to the flavour.
 There will be hints of earthy notes with a crumbly and creamy texture, enriched with a smooth nutty flavour.

-A nice red!
-Our Bolney Lychgate Red matches this yorkshire blue sublimely.
+Drink Pairing: A nice red!
+Our Bolney Lychgate Red matches this Yorkshire blue sublimely.

-Swaledale Cheese Company started in 1980 when the Longstaff family passed on the original Swaledale cheese processes!
-The Longstaff family farm were the last to be producing cheese in the area and Swaledale area and when the time came for Mrs Marjorie Longstaff to stop making cheese the Swaledale Cheese Company kept the Swaledale cheese dream alive.
+About the Maker: Swaledale Cheese Company started in 1980 when the Longstaff family passed on the original Swaledale cheese processes!
+The Longstaff family farm was the last to be producing cheese in the area and Swaledale area and when the time came for Mrs Marjorie Longstaff to stop making cheese the Swaledale Cheese Company kept the Swaledale cheese dream alive.

 Discover the full range of Yorkshire cheeses we have here.